 The number of individual Athletes authorised to take part in addition to each team is:

-- a) Seven or more teams entered two individuals per country plus a further six individuals from the host country. - b) Five or six teams entered three individuals per country plus a further eight individuals from the host country. - c) Four or less teams entered four individuals per country plus a further ten individuals from the host country.
+- a) Seven or more teams entered two individuals per country - b) Five or six teams entered three individuals per country. - c) Four or less teams entered four individuals per country.